couchbaselabs/Grocery-Sync-iOS/README.md

 ## To add the framework to your existing Xcode project

-Please see the documentation in the [Couchbase Mobile][1] repository.
+Please see the documentation on the [Couchbase Mobile][1] home page.

 ## License